akshaya-ravi19/Dashboards/README.md

 ## Project Overview

-I developed an interactive Power BI dashboard to analyze age-specific mortality trends across different countries and genders between 1970 and 2010.
-This report provides valuable insights into life expectancy patterns, gender disparities in mortality rates, and regional differences in health outcomes.
+Age-specific mortality trends across different countries and genders between the years 1970 and 2010 was analyzed and visualizedboa using Power BI by creating an interactive Dashboard.
+The report provides insights into life expectancy patterns and gender disparities in mortality rates.

 Key Insights:
 1. Global Decline in Mortality Rates – Most countries saw a steady decrease in mortality rates, particularly among children under 5, due to medical advancements and improved healthcare.
 2. Gender Disparities – On average, women had lower mortality rates and a higher life expectancy than men in almost all regions.
 3. Regional Variations – High-income countries saw a significant decline in mortality rates across all age groups, while low-income countries continued to experience higher mortality rates, especially among infants and the elderly.
-4. Mortality Spikes in Certain Periods – Some countries experienced temporary increases in mortality due to wars, epidemics, or economic crises (e.g., the HIV/AIDS epidemic in Africa in the 1990s).
-5. Elderly Mortality Trends – While mortality among young populations declined, elderly mortality (65+ years) remained relatively stable, reflecting natural life expectancy limits.
+4. Elderly Mortality Trends – While mortality among young populations declined, elderly mortality (65+ years) remained relatively stable, reflecting natural life expectancy limits.

 ## View the full Dashboard
 [Power BI Dashboard Link]